Entrax643/Entrax643.github.io/1_General.md

 ### Fisher :
 You Fisher gear set number.

-### Fisher :
+### Combatant :
 You Combatant gear set number.

 ## Items Settings

-###Discover unknows:
+### Discover unknows:
 If Enable it'll override the rotation if there is an unknow material when you're gathering any node.

 ### Food List :
 Wich Food you want to use, if you want to use one.